raymon-roos/blog-cms/README.md

 The point of the exercise was to practice working with a properly atomised database structure, using joins and sub-queries to retrieve desired information.

+### Features

+**NOTE** There is no user/login management, so anyone can submit blog posts and there is no limit on how many times you can like or dislike a post, because I didn't want to implement a cookie system.

+- Posts can be submitted through a web form.
+- Form submissions are validated.
+The site is immune to SQL injection and XSS.
+- Blog posts have metadata, such as a date, author name and related tags.
+- Posts can be browsed by author name or tag.
+- Posts can receive likes or dislikes.

 ### What I turned it into

 Having a fully functional database, I started working on organising the code,